CasperCal/Tower-puzzle-solver/README.md

 # Tower-puzzle-solver
-A project made together with Aldietri, to solve the lesser known tower sudoku game using a recursive function to fill it out and check the validity, until a solution has been found.
+A project made to solve the lesser known tower sudoku game using a recursive function to fill it out and check the validity, until a solution has been found.
 Will work up until 7x7 tower puzzles (in under 8s on a home machine), bigger ones will take significantly longer and may time out.
 Normal Tower puzzles use the 5x5 format.